jshridha/docker-blueiris/README.md

   ```
 * **NOTES:**

+* The container must be run in privileged mode for the first run to allow installation of the Visual C++ components.
+The privileged flag can be removed after the first run.
 * TZ must be specified in order to get correct time in the Windows environment.
 * --init option is required as a separate script now runs inside to check if BlueIris.exe is running and kills PID 1 to stop the container.
 * The `/path/to/data` can be a docker named volume or a local path.
 Set permissions for local path to 777 with `chmod 777 /path/to/data`.
 It's probably best to use a local path on your host so you can drop things in it if you need to.  `/home/wineuser/prefix` in the container is the wine prefix environment.
 This is the persistent data.
 It can be used in normal mode and in service mode.